Hackplayers/evil-winrm/README.md

    ```
  - Check it with `klist`
  - For remove ticket use: `kdestroy`
- - For more information about kerberos see this [cheatsheet]:
+ - For more information about kerberos see this [cheatsheet]

 #### Extra features
  - To disable colors just modify on code this variable `$colors_enabled`.
 Set it to false: `$colors_enabled = false`